pocomane/brewed-in-the-apocalypse/bita.md

 TODO : security rule (but do not call it security rule)

+TODO : a player can tell anything happened in the past to eir character ?

 # Setup

 Before the first session starts, a scenarist is designed and a setting playbook